— Louis-Alexandre Berthier was best in his field because he thrived being second in command.

 Louis-Alexandre Berthier was a homely, awkward man, known for biting his fingernails and picking his nose.
 Given a command of his own, Berthier was as ineffective as a toad.

 In the War of 1809 with Austria, France was in desperate times.
 Their fearless leader Napoleon was off in Spain fighting the Spanish and British allies.
-Hapsburg Archduke Charles saw a golden opportunity to strike revenge of the brash self-appointed Emperor of France, the one who had humiliated him in 1805 at Austerlitz.
+Hapsburg Archduke Charles saw a golden opportunity to strike revenge at the brash self-appointed Emperor of France, the one who had humiliated him in 1805 at Austerlitz.
 Charles assembled an army of 119,000 men in six corps and lumbered across the Isar River at Landshut, approaching France’s scattered forces and their German allies south of the Danube.

 In the absence of Napoleon, the de facto leader of the French forces was Berthier.
 Berthier was no Napoleon.
 His aide de camp, Colonel Louis-Francois Lejeune, described Berthier as “trembling and sinking beneath the weight of responsibility.”
 Berthier was a wreck, issuing orders and counter-orders which confused and demoralized his forces.
 When Napoleon finally arrived on the scene, he found his troops confused and isolated before the Austrian onslaught.
+With his brilliant mind and aggressive action, Napoleon quickly saw the situation and set things in order.
+Berthier was relieved as he settled back into his familiar role as chief of staff, efficiently transcribing his Emperor’s orders with perfection and clarity.
+Within a few days, the situation was entirely reversed and Archduke Charles was soundly defeated.

 Clearly, Berthier lacked the strategic vision and aggressiveness of his Emperor.
 Yet in his role as Chief of Staff to Napoleon Bonaparte, Berthier was brilliant.
 His ability to transcribe Napoleon’s furious orders into specific tactical commands was amazing.
 Some historians go as far as attribute some of Napoleon’s greatest victories to Berthier.
 His power of work, accuracy and quick comprehension, combined with his long and varied experience and his complete mastery of detail, made him the ideal chief of staff to a great soldier.
 In this capacity, he was Napoleon’s most valued assistant for the rest of his career.